Monopoles and Landau-Ginzburg Models II: Floer Homology: Three-Manifolds with Toroidal Boundary

-In this part, we define the strict cobordism category $\Cob_s$ of oriented 3-manifolds with torus boundary and study the Seiberg-Witten equations on their completions.
-Throughout this paper, we will use $(\Sigma,g_\Sigma)$ to denote a disjoint union of 2-tori.
-Although most results in the first paper \cite{Wang202} do not require the metric $g_\Sigma$ to be flat, we will also always assume that $g_\Sigma$ is flat in this paper so that we can exploit Theorem \ref{T2.6} in our construction.
+In this part, we introduce the strict cobordism category $\Cob_s$ of compact oriented 3-manifolds with toroidal boundary and study the Seiberg-Witten equations on the completion of these manifolds.
+Throughout this paper, we use $(\Sigma,g_\Sigma)$ to denote a disjoint union of 2-tori equipped with a flat metric $g_\Sigma$.
+Although most results in the first paper \cite{Wang202} do not require the flatness of $g_\Sigma$, it is assumed here in order to apply a theorem of Taubes; see Theorem \ref{T2.6} below.